-- a) Cruise Overview - 1) This was another Palmer Station resupply mission and extended survey along the northern portion of the Antarctic Penninsula.
-The ship departed Punta Arenas on 08 April and returned on 11 May 2015.
-Our system performed very well, with 120 out of 8,083 observations rejected. - 2) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
+- a) Cruise Overview - 1) This was another Palmer Station resupply mission.
+The ship departed Punta Arenas on 04 December and returned on 19 December 2016.
+Our system performed reasonably well with problems with flow of the equilibration gas. - 2) The pCO2 data for this cruise was processed to account for the delay between the remote temperature probe near the sea water suction and our system. - 3) This is the first time we have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
 We move the pCO2 data one scan earlier.

 R/V L.M.
-Gould Cruise 15/4
+Gould Cruise 16/12

-- b) Data Overview - 1) The pCO2 system performed very well. - 2) We use the one scan offset to account for the delay between the SST observation and the arrival of that parcel of water into our equilibrator.
+- b) Data Overview - 1) The pCO2 system performed well. - 2) We use the one scan offset to account for the delay between the SST observation and the arrival of that parcel of water into our equilibrator.
 There were a few brief periods of water flow interruption that have been edited out. - 3) The SBE 38 probe was used for equilibration temperature. - 4) The atmospheric pCO2 observations were unusable. - 4) The chlorophyll A data from the WetLabs Fluorometer is also appears to be fine.
-The value of chlorophyll is so low as to be essentially zero.